 Results from Voices of Australia will be published in reports that aim to tell us more about Australian society and to influence key decision makers and policy in Australia.

 For most questions, you will be asked to choose your response from a list of options that will be shown to you.
 Occasionally you might be asked to type a short response.
+For as long as you are a member, we will save your responses to a small number of profile questions so we do not need to ask these in every survey.

 We do not expect participation in this study will expose you to any hazard or danger.